FreeCT/CTBB_ICD/README.md

 # FreeCT_ICD

+**NOTE:  No further updates or changes will be made to this repository.
+I am currently in the process of migrating the entirety of the FreeCT project into one project: https://github.com/FreeCT/FreeCT.
+This should simplify building and installing in every single way, however in the mean time there are going to be some growing pains and the project will be non-functional.
+If you have any questions or comments please reach out to johnmarianhoffman@gmail.com.**

 ## What is FreeCT_ICD?

 FreeCT\_ICD is the model-based iterative reconstruction companion software to [FreeCT\_wFBP](https://github.com/FreeCT/FreeCT_wFBP).
 It is free software (released under the GNU GPLv2) intended for use in research and education.
 Modification and contributions are encouraged.